oslabs-beta/Solibee/README.md

 Solibee provides a CLI to help you get started quickly.
 To use a component in your project please follow the steps below:

   1) Run the following command in your terminal.
 Substitute ```ComponentName``` with the name of the custom component you would like to use.
-You can see the preview and the full list of components [here](http://localhost:3000/component/accordion). <br>
+You can see the preview and the full list of components <a href="https://solibee.dev/component/accordion">here</a>. <br>
   ```
     npx solibee create-[ComponentName]
   ```